yonieq/test-grtech/README.md

 3. next `composer install`
 4. next `npm install`
 5. `npm run build`
+6. `cp -r .env.example .env`
+7. set your database in your .env file
+8. migrate data & seeder `php artisan migrate:fresh --seed`
-6. and `php artisan serve`
+9. and `php artisan serve`

 # Notes

--   setting APP_URL according to the running application will affect the rendering of the image
+-   setting APP_URL in folder .env according to the running application will affect the rendering of the image